0xFableOrg/0xFable/packages/webapp/src/store/README.md

 ### `checkFresh.ts`

-Above, we allude to the problem that occur when an async function calls `await`, as the state may change at that time and read from the store may be inconsistent before and after the call.
+Above, we alluded to the problem that occur when an async function calls `await`, as the state may change at that time and read from the store may be inconsistent before and after the call.

 Given the turn-based nature of the game, this is rarely an issue, however it could be if the